karan-kapoor90/portfolYOU/_posts/2020-05-29-k8s-tiny-tales-creating-baby-admins.md

 $ kubectl config use-context john@dev-cluster
 ```

-Now, if John tried to create a resource in any other namespace, he will not have the permission to, but we be the king of his little namespace :-)
+Now, if John tried to create new resources in any other namespaces, he'd be denied, but would be the king of his own namespace :-)

 Stay tuned for more kubernetes tiny tales.